-Text Notes: The first site provided is a political cartoon from the Marquette University Law School Blog.
-The second is a site from Newsday that contains 19 political cartoons mostly related to baseball.
+Text Notes: Provided are two sites that are repositories of political cartoons, from the UC Davis History Project (for historical cartoons related to immigration) and US News (for more contemporary cartoons).
 The teacher (and/or students) can browse either or both of these sources and find cartoons that relate to the unit's focus, the problem-based question, and the set of debatable questions generated in Activity 1.
+If the unit is examining immigration from a historical perspective (and using Texts IV.3 and IV.4), then it is a good idea to select several cartoons from each of these repositories.
 Teachers are encouraged to conduct their own web searches in order to include the most current political cartoons, or cartoons appropriate for the specific classroom context.